txdat/notes/obsidian/engineering/system-design/distributed-system-practitioners.md

 	- pre-commit phase
 		- if all votes are yes, coordinator sends PRE-COMMIT message to all participants and waits their ack messages
 		- if coordinator fails before sending PRE-COMMIT message
-			- all participants are in PREPARED -> new coordinator must issue ABORT
+			- all **reachable** participants are in PREPARED -> new coordinator must issue ABORT
-				- why new coordinator cannot send COMMIT even all participants are in PREPARED? -> new coordinator cannot distinguish original coordinator died before/after collecting all votes -> state-based decision, not vote-based
+				- why cannot send COMMIT even if every reachable participant is in PREPARED? -> an unreachable/crashed participant may have voted NO, in which case the original coordinator had already decided ABORT. no participant has pre-committed, so nobody can have committed -> ABORT is the only decision that is safe against an unseen NO voter
 			- at least 1 participant is in PRE-COMMIT -> new coordinator must issue COMMIT
+				- PRE-COMMIT can only have been sent after the original coordinator collected all YES votes -> its existence *proves* the decision was COMMIT -> state-based decision, not vote-based
 	- commit phase
 - 3PC can resolve failure of coordinator but cannot resolve network partition. when network partition happens, participants try to unblock protocol, it can lead to split-brain situation (1 coordinator for each partition)
 ![[Pasted image 20260712163621.png | 600]]